Order of the House of Orange: The House Order today

+The decorations are the same as those of the previous Grand Crosses, Commanders, Knights 1st Class, and Knights 2nd Class of the House Order of Orange, as it existed until 1969 (although the ribbon bar of the current Honorary Cross looks the same as that of the former 'Officer').

+The Honorary Cross is the highest grade in which Dutch people can be directly admitted to the order, with the exception of members of the Royal Family who can be admitted into the order with a higher rank.
+However, someone can be promoted to a higher rank for ongoing 'special merits' after already being awarded with this order; this also requires a decree from the King.
+Promotion within the order is gradual, whereby at least three years must have elapsed after the initial admission to the order (art.
+6 paragraph 2 of the Statutes).
+In 2023, a fourth grade of the House Order of Orange was introduced, named the 'Knight's Cross' (comparable to a Knight 2nd class as it existed until 1969).
+This award is normally intended for persons outside the court staff, but can also be awarded to persons within the Court.
+This new grade is the next in rank to the 'Honorary Cross'.

 Note: The Royal House (Koninklijk Huis) is a rather complex definition within Dutch constitutional theory and Dutch law.
 It consists of the Monarch, his or her consort, former monarchs and their consorts and those members of his family that have a right to succeed him up to the second degree and their consorts.
 The Government is responsible for the actions and words of the monarch and in a lesser respect the members of the Royal House.
 The House is not the same as the Royal Family.
 The Queen's second son decided not to ask for parliamentary approval for his marriage and lost his right to succeed to the throne, his membership of the Royal House and the title Prince of the Netherlands.
 He did however retain the style and title of Royal Highness, a Prince of Orange-Nassau and a member of the Royal Family.